all-the-usernames-are-taken/26188-IntoTheDeep/README.md

 This repository contains the public FTC SDK for the INTO THE DEEP (2024-2025) competition season.

+Hello and welcome!
+Please note that code in the "testing" fork needs to be tested on the robot before being merged with "main". "testing" generally is most up to date, but it needs to be update first.
+Thank you! (mj)

 ## Welcome!
 This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.